Application for USB servers:

 TSS modules can for example be incorporated into USB sticks in recording systems.
 Especially systems having multiple checkouts, some of which may be distributed over different locations, require operators to not only simply integrate the TSS sticks but also to enable management centrally, simply and securely.

-With a USB Server, also called a USB-Device Server, you integrate all TSS sticks together at a central location.
+With a USB Server, also called a USB Device Server, you integrate all TSS sticks together at a central location.
 Here the relatively expensive sticks are easily accessible for maintenance and replacement and secure against theft or manipulation.
-With USB hubs you can even use up to eight TSS sticke per W&T USB Server.
+With USB hubs, up to eight TSE sticks can be operated on each USB Server from Wiesemann and Theis.

-Implementation is quite simple: Set up the USB Server once, incorporate the TSS sticks into the respective register via USB Redirector, and use your checkout software as usual.
+Implementation is quite simple: Set up the USB Server once, incorporate the TSS stick into the respective register via USB Redirector, and use your checkout software as usual.

 Virtualized systems - cash registers as thin clients